Skip to main content

 We will use redis-cli to connect over TLS and run tests.
 For example, here are a few commands you can try out:

-1. Check sever info and health:
+1. Check server info and health:

 redis-cli \